DePaul vs. Villanova Predictions, College Basketball BetMGM Promo Codes, & Picks - December 23

 DePaul Performance Insights

-- DePaul ranks 345th in college basketball at 31.7 rebounds per game.
-That's 4.1 fewer than the 35.8 its opponents average.
+- DePaul records 31.7 rebounds per game (345th in college basketball) while conceding 35.8 per outing to its opponents.
+It is outrebounded by 4.1 boards per game.

-- DePaul makes 7.1 three-pointers per game (220th in college basketball) compared to its opponents' 7.2.
-It shoots 36.2% from deep while its opponents hit 34.3% from long range.
+- DePaul connects on 7.1 three-pointers per game (220th in college basketball), while its opponents have made 7.2 on average.

-- The Blue Demons rank 296th in college basketball with 88.7 points scored per 100 possessions, and 331st in college basketball defensively with 98.8 points conceded per 100 possessions.
+- The Blue Demons' 88.7 points per 100 possessions on offense rank 296th in college basketball, and the 98.8 points they allow per 100 possessions rank 331st in college basketball.

 Villanova Performance Insights

-- The Wildcats are outscoring opponents by 8.0 points per game, with a +95 scoring differential overall.
-They put up 72.8 points per game (236th in college basketball) and give up 64.8 per contest (47th in college basketball).
+- The Wildcats put up 72.8 points per game (236th in college basketball) while allowing 64.8 per outing (47th in college basketball).
+They have a +95 scoring differential and outscore opponents by 8.0 points per game.

-- Villanova averages 38.2 rebounds per game (113th in college basketball) while allowing 34.3 per outing to opponents.
-It outrebounds opponents by 3.9 boards per game.
+- Villanova wins the rebound battle by 3.9 boards on average.
+It records 38.2 rebounds per game, 113th in college basketball, while its opponents pull down 34.3.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.